veegit/veesage/content/articles/rim-2-rim-hike.md

 5. Your knees will hate you
 6. Invest in a good water filter but don't hook it to water bag since it will slow the flow down.
 7. The views make it all worth it

-[Picture spot: Group photo with all our gear]

 Total damage: $972.79 and some sore muscles.
 Would we recommend it?
 Absolutely.